 Our private driver drove us comfortably to the camel riding area, and then our guide negotiated everything.
 He knew the best guys with the best camels for our safe jaunt towards the pyramids.

 Me and the camel I rode in on…

 If you have ever ridden a camel before, then you know the experience is not like riding a horse.
 Camels are much taller than a horse, and move differently but they are very peaceful to ride.
 I will say that the camels in Giza were much taller than the ones that Nicole and I rode in Jordan.
 We kept saying to each other how much taller they were, while riding towards the pyramids.
 It was great fun though!

 — The Sphynx —

 When we visited the Sphynx, we made it a quick picture opportunity because of all the people around who also wanted photos.
-Plus you cannot go right up to it, so finding the right angle is critical for a good picture.
-Our guide, Khaled had our driver bring us to the best place for photos and even took fun pictures of us kissing the Sphynx!
+Plus, you cannot go right up to it, and finding the right angle is critical for a good picture.
+Khaled had our driver bring us to the best place for photos, and even took fun pictures of us kissing the Sphynx.

 — Khufu Ship —

 Another great wonder to visit while at the Pyramids of Giza is the Khufu Ship, which is inside the Giza Solar Boat Museum.
 This ancient Egyptian ship is an intact full-size vessel which dates back to around 2500 BC.
 It was sealed into a pit at the foot of the Pyramid of Giza Complex, and was only discovered in 1954.